 There are only 65 villas in the resort, comprising of 56 one-bedroom villas.
 All the villas’ layouts are well thought out, with a proper resting, lounging, and working area, as well as a separation for the bath area.
-There is plenty of technology from an entertainment system to an extensive library of music and movies.
-There are various shower options, an indoor rain shower, and a jet shower, an indoor bathtub as well as an outdoor shower.
+There is plenty of technology, from an entertainment system to an extensive library of music and movies.
+There are various shower options, an indoor rain shower, a jet shower, an indoor bathtub, and an outdoor shower.

 All villas are beautifully designed, featuring contemporary designs with various Balinese elements, such as wood, water, stone, and rattan.
 The open plan design also allows natural light and the sea breeze to come into the room.
 All villas have their own private pool, which occupies the back half of the unit, along with an outdoor cabana and table.

-Breakfast here is excellent as you would expect, an a la carte buffet, where guests can order anything off a daily rotating menu of western and Indonesian food.
+As you would expect, breakfast here is excellent, an a la carte buffet, where guests can order anything off a daily rotating menu of western and Indonesian food.
 The dinner options are even more comprehensive, and all tastes are catered for.